In Praise of Neo-liberalism

 John Stuart Mill at the Watershed

 Now let us see what happened to classical liberalism in the century before the founding of the Mont Pèlerin Society.
 In my view, it all started with Mill.
 Though one of the foremost philosophers of liberty, Mill was instrumental in the erosion of the philosophy he so much cared for in two ways: in the reforms he wanted to carry out regarding private property and in his romantic conception of individual freedom.
-In his Principles of Economics he had much to contribute to economic analysis, but he went clearly astray when trying to subvert the principles of private property.
-If we remember that in On Liberty he added an exaggerated defense of eccentricity, spontaneity and self-expression worthy of Rousseau; the way was open to a concept of society where individuals could expect to be given equal opportunities of happiness without responsibility.
+In his Principles of Economics2 he had much to contribute to economic analysis, but he went clearly astray when trying to subvert the principles of private property.
+If we remember that in On Liberty3 he added an exaggerated defense of eccentricity, spontaneity and self-expression worthy of Rousseau; the way was open to a concept of society where individuals could expect to be given equal opportunities of happiness without responsibility.

 Mill believed he made a most important contribution to political economy with his distinction between the laws of production and the laws of distribution.
 For him, the laws of production were akin to the laws of nature, in that they necessarily governed the actions of men in society: these were such as the Malthusian law of population, the declining productivity of land, the role of capital in productive activity, or comparative cost in the flows of international trade.
 But in the field of distribution, society could make its own laws: